CTSRD-CHERI/cheribuild/README.md

   --docker, --no-docker
                         Run the build inside a docker container (default: 'False') --docker-container DOCKER-CONTAINER
-                        Name of the docker container to use (default: 'cheribuild-test') --docker-reuse-container, --no-docker-reuse-container
+                        Name of the docker container to use (default: 'cheribuild-docker') --docker-reuse-container, --no-docker-reuse-container
                         Attach to the same container again (note: docker-container option must be an id rather than a container name (default: 'False')